Fair features aren’t better than others. So why are blonde-haired, blue-eyed kids treated as special?

-But the novelty of fair features does not explain the positively-biased comments about blonde-haired and blue-eyed kids.
+But the novelty of fair features doesn’t explain the positively-biased comments about blonde-haired and blue-eyed kids.
 Red-headed children receive attention too, but as most school kids will report, names like “ginger”, “carrot-top” or the awful term “ranga” (likening them to orangutans is common here) are hardly positive.
 Rarity does not equal favourability, only attention it seems, and I question that too actually.

 Hazel and green eyes are less common than blue, which is the second most common eye colour.
 Eight to 17% of the world’s population (depending on your source) have a variation of blue eyes, while five to eight percent have hazel and only about two percent have green.
 Yet I don’t recall ever hearing anything positive about my hazel eyes, or my mum’s green ones.
 (One of my high school teachers once said my eyes reminded him of his dog’s though.
-That is neither a positive or negative statement I guess, but I wasn’t very impressed at the time!)
+That’s neither a positive or negative statement I guess, but I wasn’t very impressed at the time!)

 Green eyes are more commonly associated with jealousy than beauty, and I can’t think of any celebrity who is known for any other eye colour like Frank Sinatra’s “ol’ blue eyes” nickname.
 Can you?
-I do remember a teacher having the brightest blue eyes at school though, because people often commented behind her back that she must be wearing contacts: “no-one has eyes that colour”.
+I do remember a teacher having the brightest blue eyes at school though, because people often commented behind her back that she must be wearing contacts, because “no-one has eyes that colour”.
 Jealousy indeed.

 So fair features are less common than darker colours, but blonde hair isn’t all that rare in childhood especially, and blue eyes are not very rare either.
 Red hair and amber eyes are the least common colours, and yet they’re not blatantly favoured or considered so beautiful as blonde and blue.
 There must be another explanation for the biases I and many others have observed.